ZekeMoore/Covid19_Vaccine_Reaction_Analysis/README.md

 ## Machine Learning Model: Random Forest Classifier

 We will utilize Scikit-Learn's RandomForestClassifier, an ensemble learning model, to predict life-threatening events for people over the age of 60.
-Originally, we looked into predicting life-threatening events for people who either died, or were hospitalized but the data was too skewed to produce any usable results.
+Originally, I looked into predicting life-threatening events for people who either died, or were hospitalized but the data was too skewed to produce any usable results.
 The type of data provided ultimately led to this model and process.

 ### Preliminary Data Preprocessing:
-- Using LabelEncoder, we will take a list of the symptoms that were found from patients with life threatening events, and convert them each into unique numbers.
+- Using LabelEncoder, I will take a list of the symptoms that were found from patients with life threatening events, and convert them each into unique numbers.
-- After that, we use OneHotEncoder to encode the other categorical features as an array.
+- After that, I used OneHotEncoder to encode the other categorical features as an array.
-- Using StandardScaler, we use it to remove the mean and scaling to unit variance.
+- Using StandardScaler, I used it to remove the mean and scaling to unit variance.

 ### Preliminary Feature Engineering and Selection:

-- For our feature selection, we went with a plotly bar graph to show feature importance of the top 15 columns.
-We decided to use this over the SelectFromModel feature because it was visually easier to read and gave us the different levels of the least important columns.
+- For the feature selection, I went with a plotly bar graph to show feature importance of the top 15 columns.
+I decided to use this over the SelectFromModel feature because it was visually easier to read and gave me the different levels of the least important columns.

 ### Training and Testing:
 - Applying the Train_Test_Split method, it uses arrays or matrices into random train and test subsets to input data into a single call for splitting (and optionally subsampling) data in a one-liner.
 At this time, there is no need for additional training of this model.

 ### Model:
-- We used RandomForestClassifier, an estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+- I used RandomForestClassifier, an estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 Even though multiclass-multioutput is not supported, it was the best option because of reduced variance from combining diverse trees

 ### Accuracy Score:
 - As of right now, the random forest predictive accuracy is 72%.
 With the dataset narrowed down to ids that only contained life-threatening symptoms, it is predicting the chance of these symptoms to happen to people over the age of 60.

 ### Conclusion:
-- We were able to predict life-threatening events for people over the age of 60 by narrowing down to a DataFrame containing ID's that only had those filtered symptoms.
-There are further changes we can try, by doing slight adjustments to our model.
-We could run the prediction for each gender over 60, or even predict for each Covid-19 vaccine.
+- I was able to predict life-threatening events for people over the age of 60 by narrowing down to a DataFrame containing ID's that only had those filtered symptoms.
+There are further changes we can try, by doing slight adjustments to the model.
+I could run the prediction for each gender over 60, or even predict for each Covid-19 vaccine.